zahiryahya1/2024-Fall-Gradebook-Analysis/README.md

 - excel formulas are correct

 ### Questions:
-- Do students have time outside of school to complete assignments?
+- Do students have time outside of school to complete assignments and study?
-- How many low achieving students are on their phones during class?
+- How many low scoring students are on their phones during class?
 - what grade did students get in their previous math class?
 - How many other classes are students struggling in?
--

 ---